Origin and Distribution

 Blended Massage or Bath Oil

-As a blended massage oil or diluted in the bath, rosemary oil can assist with liver and gall problems, mucus congestion, muscular aches, cramps, pains and spasms, stiff neck, overwork, rheumatism, arthritis, colds, constipation, diarrhoea, coughs, bronchitis, back pain, scalp disorders, sinusitis, mental fatigue and physical tiredness.
+As a blended massage oil or diluted in the bath, rosemary oil can assist with liver and gall problems, mucus congestion, muscular aches, cramps, pains and spasms, stiff neck, overwork, rheumatism, arthritis, colds, constipation, diarrhea, coughs, bronchitis, back pain, scalp disorders, sinusitis, mental fatigue, and physical tiredness.

 Cream or Lotion

-In a cream or lotion it is most beneficial for improving blood circulation and decongesting the skin.
+In a cream or lotion, it is most beneficial for improving blood circulation and decongesting the skin.
+Add a few drops to your body lotion and face cream.